Page 1: Biography

 Bowen, George Ferguson

-This biography, written by W. P. N. Tyler, was first published in the Dictionary of New Zealand Biography in 1990, and updated in March, 2015.
+This biography, written by W. P. N. Tyler, was first published in the Dictionary of New Zealand Biography in 1990.
+It was updated in March, 2015.

 George Ferguson Bowen is said to have been born in Ireland on 2 November 1821, the eldest son of Edward Bowen, rector of Taughboyne, County Donegal.
 His mother's name is unknown.
 He was educated at Charterhouse, and won a scholarship to Trinity College, Oxford, where he was twice president of the union.
 In 1844 he graduated with first class honours in Classics and was elected a fellow of Brasenose College.
 He was appointed president of the University of Corfu in 1847 when he was in his mid 20s.
 In 1854 he became chief secretary of the Ionian Islands and was created CMG in 1855 and KCMG in 1856.
 He married Diamantine (Diamantina) du Romas, daughter of the president of the Ionian Senate, at Corfu, probably in 1856.
 There were four daughters and one son of the marriage.
 In 1859 he became the first governor of Queensland, Australia, and was created GCMG the following year.
 In 1867 he was appointed governor of New Zealand.